Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Full-day mixed use should be achievable for most users

-Oppo’s fast wired charging, which has been reliable in recent models, helps offset size limitations
+Oppo’s fast wired charging, which has been consistent in recent Reno models, may help offset size limitations

-Battery life remains one of the most important unanswered questions and should be verified post-launch.
+Battery endurance remains the most important unanswered question and should be verified post-launch.

 Software Experience and AI Features